 Peale's advertisement for Hawkins's machine intrigued Jefferson, who was in the process of helping Hawkins and Peale perfect another innovation, the polygraph.
 Peale sent Jefferson a drawing and an explanation by Hawkins of the physiognotrace, and dispatched his son Raphaelle to the President's House in 1804 to cut Jefferson's profile using a portable machine.
 Peale had already been distributing a silhouette of the President taken from the profile of his Bust by Jean-Antoine Houdon but preferred this image from life.
-He made thousands of copies to give to visitors to his Philadelphia museum.
-Raphaelle Peale also toured the south with his portable machine, taking silhouettes in Virginia, South Carolina, and Georgia.
+He made thousands of copies to give to visitors to his Philadelphia museum.2 Raphaelle Peale also toured the South with his portable machine, taking silhouettes in Virginia, South Carolina, and Georgia.
 When the novelty began to fade, Raphaelle and others offered profiles of Washington, Adams, or Jefferson as enticements to silhouette customers.3

-↑ The Thomas Jefferson Foundation owns three Peal silhouettes of Dr. Colin and two of these are stll connected at the fold.
-Brook Hindle, "Charles Willson Peale's Science and Technology," Charles Willson Peale and His World (New York: Harry N. Abrams, 1983), 151-153; Charles Coleman Sellers, Mr. Peale's Museum (New York: W. W. Norton and Co., 1980), 197-199.
-Charles Coleman Sellers, "The Peale Silhouettes," American Collector 17 (May 1948): 6-8.
+- 1. The Thomas Jefferson Foundation owns three Peale silhouettes of Dr. Colin and two of these are stll connected at the fold.
+Brook Hindle, "Charles Willson Peale's Science and Technology," in Charles Willson Peale and His World (New York: Harry N. Abrams, 1983), 151-53; Charles Coleman Sellers, Mr. Peale's Museum: Charles Willson Peale and the First Popular Museum of Natural Science and Art (New York: W. W. Norton and Co., 1980), 197-99; Charles Coleman Sellers, "The Peale Silhouettes," American Collector 17 (May 1948): 6-8.